What Should Star Wars Do Next? (Post–Rise of Skywalker Ideas)

 The Unknown Regions

-If we still need to stick close to the current timeline, let’s rewind.
-Go back to around the time of The Phantom Menance and through the eyes of new characters from the Unknown Regions lets see the events of the galaxy play out from that side, but as a B-story.
+If we must stick close to the current timeline, rewind to around The Phantom Menace—and, through the eyes of new characters from the Unknown Regions, let’s see galactic events unfold as a B-story.

-In Chuck Wendig’s Aftermath Trilogy there was a bunch of Empire ships sent into the Unknown Regions after the Battle of Jakku.
-Are they what helped kick-off The Final Order?
-Grand Admiral Thrawn is also deeply connected to the Unknown Regions and fans of Rebels are waiting to find out where Thrawn and Ezra disappeared to at the end of the finale of Rebels.
+In Chuck Wendig’s Aftermath trilogy, a bunch of Imperial ships head into the Unknown Regions after the Battle of Jakku.
+Did they help kick off the Final Order?
+Grand Admiral Thrawn is also tied deeply to the Unknown Regions.
+Fans of Rebels still want to know where Thrawn and Ezra disappeared to in that finale.

-The Unknown Region could easily be a way to introduce new characters, story lines, planets and more while tying into existing Star Wars events along the way.
+The Unknown Regions could easily introduce new characters, storylines, and planets while tying into existing events along the way.

 — Dylan Blight

 One of the most interesting parts of the new trilogy is the bond between Ben and Rey.
-It turns out the reason for their bond is because they are a Dyad in the force, something that happens once a generation.
-With so much else going on around it, especially in the last film, we never really got any answers as to what that actually means.
-Was it something that was done to them or was it a case of destiny?
-So why not explore another pair from a previous generation to give us these answers and if you’re going to, maybe a recent film could provide some inspiration.
+They’re a Dyad in the Force—something that happens once a generation.
+With so much else going on, especially in the last film, we never really got answers to what that means.
+Destiny or design?

-Your Name, the 2016 Japanese film written and directed by Makoto Shinkai, was about two young people with a magical connection where they would swap bodies and developed a need to see each other.
-Now why not apply that to Star Wars, minus the body swapping, with force powers.
-Two force users, potentially galaxies apart, connected by the force who then have to work together to stop some sort of cataclysmic event.
+So explore another pair from a previous generation.
+Take inspiration from Your Name (2016), written and directed by Makoto Shinkai: two people with a magical connection who need to find each other.
+Apply that to Star Wars—minus the body-swapping, plus the Force.
+Two Force users, galaxies apart, connected by the Force, working together to stop a cataclysmic event.
 Could be pretty interesting.

 — Ashley Hobley